reddit-archive/metron/README.md

 /* end statsd pseudocode */

 var config = {
-  // The port to run the funnel server on
+  // The port to run the metron server on
   port: 8000,

   // The list of data segments to store.
 A segment is way to categorize